calipho-sib/nextprot-docs/help/learn-developer-api.md

 ###API example

-Getting the overview of a protein is as simple as (see it in live in this [jsfiddle](http://jsfiddle.net/ddtxra/Lqkmuzm3/):
+Getting the overview of a protein is as simple as: (see it in live in this [jsfiddle](http://jsfiddle.net/ddtxra/Lqkmuzm3/))
 ```javascript

   nx.getProteinOverview('NX_P01308').then(function(overview){